 Cash Management.
 The financial manager must ensure that the firm has enough cash on hand to meet its day-to-day obligations.
 This job, also commonly known as managing working capital, may seem straightforward, but in a young or growing company, it can mean the difference between success and failure.
 Even companies with great products require significant amounts of money to develop and bring those products to market.
-Consider the \$150 million Apple spent during its secretive development of the iPhone, the \$32 billion Boeing spent producing the 787 before it even left the ground, or the \$16 billion Audi plans to spend by 2023 on self-driving technology.
+Consider the \$150 million Apple spent during its secretive development of the iPhone, or the costs to Boeing of producing the 787-the firm spent billions of dollars before the first 787 left the ground.
 A company typically burns through a significant amount of cash developing a new product before its sales generate income.
 The financial manager's job is to make sure that access to cash does not hinder the firm's success.